copper-engine/copper-monitoring/README.md

 * `./start.sh --dockerize` for creating docker image.
 It will create a docker image of copper-monitoring

 Windows:
+* `./start.cmd --install` for first use.
+It will install npm dependencies, build and ship gui to server
+* `./start.cmd` runs the server, now the user can connect and start with the application
 * `./start.cmd --dockerize` for creating docker image.
 It will build a zipped application and store it in /docker from here build the image through Docker with 'docker build -t copper-monitor'
 * `./start.cmd --dockerize-secure` also for creating a docker image, however this build file enables SSL in the